hexaramgon/tnc/README.md

 This holds all the custom UI components such as dropdown menu and slider bars that deviate from their orginal representation

+## MISC

+### Outside NPM packages

+The only outside dependecies within the project are the tooltip package: https://www.npmjs.com/package/react-tooltip

+This is used to render the tooltips within the title

 ## TO-DO

 ### Bug Fixes: